Culture of Finland: Sports

 Various sporting events are popular in Finland.
 Pesäpallo (reminiscent of baseball) is the national sport of Finland, although the most popular sports in Finland in terms of media coverage and audience attendance are Formula One, ice hockey, track and field, football and harness racing.
 However, in terms of actually playing sports, the most popular ones in terms of people registered to a club are football and horse-riding.

-The Finnish national ice hockey team is considered one of the best in the world and has won the world championships four times in 1995, 2011, 2019 and 2022.
+The Finnish national ice hockey team is considered one of the best in the world and has won the world championships five times in 1995, 2011, 2019, 2022 and 2026 and Olympic gold in 2022.
 During the past century there has been a rivalry in sporting between Finland and Sweden, mostly in ice hockey and athletics (Finland-Sweden athletics international).
 Jari Kurri and Teemu Selänne are the two Finnish-born ice hockey players to have scored 500 goals in their NHL careers.
 Association football is also popular in Finland, with the national football team recently qualifying for the European Football Championships 2021, their first major international tournament.
 Jari Litmanen and Sami Hyypiä are the most internationally renowned of the Finnish football players.

 In 2011 figure skater Kiira Korpi was ranked 4th in the world.

 Relative to its population, Finland has been a top country in the world in automobile racing, measured by international success.
 Finland has produced three Formula One World Champions – Keke Rosberg (Williams, 1982), Mika Häkkinen (McLaren, 1998 and 1999) and Kimi Räikkönen (Ferrari, 2007).
 Along with Räikkönen, the other Finnish Formula One driver currently active is Valtteri Bottas.
 Other notable Finnish Grand Prix drivers include Leo Kinnunen, JJ Lehto, Mika Salo and Heikki Kovalainen.
 Finland has also produced most of the world's best rally drivers, including the ex-WRC World Champion drivers Marcus Grönholm, Juha Kankkunen, Hannu Mikkola, Tommi Mäkinen, Timo Salonen and Ari Vatanen.
 The only Finn to have won a road racing World Championship, Jarno Saarinen, was killed in 1973 while racing.